 Paris, Julian Green

-A beginning level class in film criticism/theory, literary criticism, art history, photography, painting, drawing, performance, video production, or creative writing.
+A beginning course in film, video, film criticism/theory, performance, painting, drawing, photography, art history, or creative writing.

 Learn to read and interpret intellectual or artistic works.
 Develop oral skills in French.
 Develop creative abilities in expressive modes.
 Understand multiple cultural perspectives on intellectual or artistic subjects.
 Effectively present ideas orally.
 Conceive and complete project-based work.

 Arrive Paris/Charles de Gaulle, June 1, travel to Paris